Manhunt for Maine mass shooting suspect continues as details on victims emerge

 "I have opposed efforts to ban deadly weapons of war, like the assault rifle used to carry out this crime," Golden said at a news conference.
 "The time has now come for me to take responsibility for this failure, which is why I now call on the United States Congress to ban assault rifles like the one used by the sick perpetrator of this mass killing in my hometown of Lewiston, Maine."

--Evan Coan and Eleanor Watson contributed reporting.
+-Evan Coan, Eleanor Watson, Jeff Pegues and Jericka Duncan contributed reporting.
 The Associated Press contributed reporting.

 for more features.